jbnicolai/generator-cms-gulp/README.md

-generator-tmproject-gulp
+generator-cms-gulp
 ===================

-This is a project generator to quick start a new web project.
+Yeoman generator that scaffolds out a new web project that uses a CMS like Craft, ExpressionEngine, or Wordpress.
 This Yeoman generator will set up your directories and provide you with two Gulp tasks: `$ gulp` for development and `$ gulp build` to compile your project.

 ## Requirements
 * [node.js](http://nodejs.org/)
 * [Gulp](http://gulpjs.com/) `$ npm install -g gulp`
 * [Yeoman](http://yeoman.io/) `$ npm install -g yo`

-## Installing generator-tmproject-gulp
+## Installing generator-cms-gulp
-Run `$ npm install -g generator-tmproject-gulp`
+Run `$ npm install -g generator-cms-gulp`

 ## Setup a new project
 1. Create an empty directory for your project: `$ mkdir ~/Sites/my_new_project && cd $_`
-2. Run the generator: `$ yo tmproject-gulp`
+2. Run the generator: `$ yo cms-gulp`

 ## Project directories
 You will be asked a couple basic questions to start your project up.
 When you are done you should have a project directory that looks like this: